vacp2p/rfc/content/docs/rfcs/36/README.md

 # Introduction

-Native applications that wish to integrate Waku may not be able to use nim-waku and its JSON RPC API due to constraints on packaging, performance or executables.
+Native applications that wish to integrate Waku may not be able to use nwaku and its JSON RPC API due to constraints on packaging, performance or executables.

 An alternative is to link existing Waku implementation as a static or dynamic library in their application.